History of the Ryukyu Islands: Planned development of American bases

 Base-related revenue makes up 5% of the total economy.
 If the U.S. vacated the land, it is claimed that the island would be able to generate more money from tourism by the increased land available for development.
 In the 1990s, a Special Actions Committee was set up to prepare measures to ease tensions, most notably the return of approximately 50 km² to the Japanese state.

 Other complaints are that the military bases disrupt the lives of the Okinawan people; the American military occupy more than a fifth of the main island.
 The biggest and most active air force base in east Asia, Kadena Air Base, is based on the island; the islanders complain the base produces large amounts of noise and is dangerous in other ways.
 In 1959 a jet fighter crashed into a school on the island, killing 17 children and injuring 121.
 On August 13, 2004, a U.S. military helicopter crashed into Okinawa International University, injuring the three crew members on board.
 The U.S. military arrived on scene first then physically barred local police from participating in the investigation of the crash.
-The US did not allow local authorities to examine the scene until six days after the crash.ZNet |Japan|Anger Explodes as a U.S. Army Helicopter Crash at Okinawa International University Kyodo News, "Bad memories of U.S. bases linger", Japan Times, April 29, 2010.
-In a similar manner, unexploded ordnance from WWII continues to be a danger, especially in sparsely-populated areas where it may have lain undisturbed or been buried.
+The US did not allow local authorities to examine the scene until six days after the crash.
+In a similar manner, unexploded ordnance from WWII continues to be a danger, especially in sparsely populated areas where it may have lain undisturbed or been buried.